-- A. Discrimination refers to actions that may deny a member (or in some complaints, a potential member) of the community employment, promotion, transfer, access to academic courses, housing, or other University benefits and entitlements due to a member's protected status. - B. Sexual harassment under Title VII of the Civil Rights Act of 1964 is defined as unwelcome sexual advances, requests for sexual favors, and any other verbal or physical conduct of a sexual nature when: - 1.
-Submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment; - 2.
-Submission to or rejection of such conduct by an individual is used as the basis for employment decisions affecting such individual; or

-3. Such conduct is so severe, persistent, or pervasive that it has the purpose or effect of unreasonably interfering with an individual's work performance or creating an intimidating, hostile, or offensive working environment.
+- A. Discrimination refers to actions that may deny a member (or in some complaints, any individual) of the community employment, promotion, transfer, access to academic courses, access to programs or activities, housing, or other University benefits and entitlements due to a member's protected status. - B. Sexual harassment under Title VII of the Civil Rights Act of 1964 is defined as unwelcome sexual advances, requests for sexual favors, and any other verbal or physical conduct of a sexual nature when: - 1.
+Submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment; - Submission to or rejection of such conduct by an individual is used as the basis for employment decisions affecting such individual; or - 3.
+Such conduct is so severe, or pervasive, and subjectively or objectively offensive, that it has the purpose or effect of unreasonably interfering with an individual's work performance.